 - We ran over 2,500 test cases from functest test suits and achieved a 95 percent success rate.
 These tests included OpenStack based VIM testing as well as open source NFVs (vims,vyous-vrouter, juju-epc)

 - 90 percent passrate for OPNFV test case for VNFs: vIMS, vEPC and vyos router

-The full results are available free with registration here.
+The case study is available free with registration here.